General One-loop Generating Function by IBP relations: Solving

 \item (4) When ${\cal C}\subset {\cal R}$, we have \be ({\cal H}_{n+1;i})_{\WH{\cal R},\WH{\cal C}}=\sum_{r\in {\cal P}\setminus {\cal C}} (F_{{\cal P}\setminus {\cal C}})^{-1}_{ir} \sum_{j\in {\cal P}\setminus \left({\cal C}\bigcup \{r\}\right)}({\cal H}_{n+1;j})_{\WH{\cal R},{\cal C}\bigcup \{r\}}~.~~~ \ee

 \item (5) Equation \eref{H-algo-2} shows explicitly the recursive structure.
-With fixed row list ${\cal R}$, the column list at the right hand side is larger than the left hand side by one element.
+With fixed row list ${\cal R}$, the column list at the right-hand side is larger than the left-hand side by one element.
 Iteratively using \eref{H-algo-2} will reach two possible terminations: either ${\cal R}= {\cal C}$ with the expression \eref{H-algo-1} and either ${\cal C}\not\subseteq {\cal R}$ with zero contribution.

 \end{itemize}